 I expect nestedness and specialization to vary between forests.
 In cloud forests, where abiotic stress is lowest, epiphyte abundance is high and competition for resources is strong9, orchid-mycorrhiza-host tree interactions will be weaker and orchids will establish generalist associations with the most abundant partner species39.
 In dry forests, with opposite characteristics, physiological adaptation of the orchid will be a strong determinant of its distribution and also interaction networks will probably be more specialized9,17.

-WP2
+WP2 Assessing how light, partner breadth, and mycorrhizal fungi availability affect orchid germination

 To assess how light, partner breadth, and mycorrhizal fungi availability affect orchid germination and recruitment, I will use a design analogous to Connell's experiment of barnacle distribution over the intertidal zone10.
 I will compare the spatial distribution of adult plants of 4 species, 2 broadly- and 2 narrowly-distributed over the tree trunk, with the distribution of conspecific juveniles, and seedlings from in-situ germination assays.